patrickbucher/elixir-basics/README.md

         proc_crash.exs:7: anonymous fn/0 in :elixir_compiler_0.__FILE__/1
     Process 2: finishing...

-Processes can be bi-directionally linked together.
+Processes can be bidirectionally linked together.
 If one process fails, the linked process will also fail (`examples/proc_link.exs`):

 ```elixir